tailscale-dev/vscode-tailscale/README.md

    - If you have signed in to multiple Tailscale accounts on your device, ensure that the correct account is active.
 2. Ensure that your Tailnet access controls (ACLs) are [configured to allow Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/#setup) on your device.
 3. Ensure that [magicDNS and HTTPS Certificates are enabled](https://tailscale.com/kb/1153/enabling-https/) on your tailnet.
-4. If you are running `tailscaled` in a non-default path, you can set its path via the `tailscale.path` setting in VS Code.
+4. If you are running `tailscaled` in a non-default path, you can set its path via the `tailscale.socketPath` setting in VS Code.

 ## Configuration

-- `tailscale.path`: A path to the `tailscaled` unix socket.
+- `tailscale.socketPath`: A path to the `tailscaled` unix socket.
 If unset, the extension will use the default path based on the platform.
 If set, the extension will use the supplied path.

 ## Contribute